 We are also raising funds through our ROAR campaign, a comprehensive campaign with contributions from individual donors, corporate partners and private foundations.

-The Akron Zoo is approaching $3 million of the $6 million fundraising goal, thanks to support from lead donors, the Lehner Family Foundation and Robert.
+The Akron Zoo has raised $4.8 million of the $6 million fundraising goal, thanks to support from lead donors, the Lehner Family Foundation and Robert.
 O. & Annamae Orr Family Foundation and many others.
 The zoo has also received a $500,000 appropriation from the State of Ohio.

 We are also grateful for Bob Littman and John Slagter who are overseeing a campaign leadership team of eight individuals throughout the region who represent the community.

 For more information on the ROAR campaign, contact Pam Holtz at email@example.com or Kate Bame at firstname.lastname@example.org.

 Your Akron Zoo has partnered with Hasenstab Architects, GLMV Zoos, Panzica Construction and Marker Building Advisors to make Pride of Africa and Wild Asia a reality.